 - International emergency medical insurance.

-Not included: Airfare*, passport and visa fees, other transportation, personal spending, required textbooks and/or course materials.
+Not included: Airfare*, passport and visa fees, COVID-19 testing in the U.S. before departure, COVID-19 testing while abroad, vaccinations, other transportation, personal spending, required textbooks and/or course materials.

 When the time comes to purchase airfare, GEO will recommend the purchase of Flight Interruption and Cancellation Insurance.
 The “Green Light for Flights” email will provide additional information about this insurance.